Aluminum Is a Different Animal

 TIG vs. MIG for Aluminum

-TIG (GTAW) — The precision method.
+TIG (GTAW) is the precision method.
 Uses a tungsten electrode and AC current.
 Produces the cleanest, strongest welds.
 Preferred for:

 - Thin material (under 1/4")